LISSConsulting/DoubtfulData/README.md

 ## Installation
-Extract the module archive to a location included in PSModulePath, e.g.
+Download release distribution from https://github.com/LISSConsulting/DoubtfulData/releases and extract the module archive to a location included in PSModulePath, e.g.

     ~\Documents\WindowsPowerShell\Modules